georgiIvanov/tcatool/README.md

 For those who have already done a project or two with it, you have also probably observed how certain files are created again and again, subsequently modified to fit the task at hand.

-**tcatool** is a CLI written in Python which aims at automating the drudgery of creating a new module/screen/view with TCA.
+**tcatool** is a CLI written in Python which aims at automating the drudgery of creating a new module/screen/view with TCA. :snake:

 ## Installation via Brew